ShipStream/openmage-sync/README.md

 ==========================

-This is an extension for OpenMage and Magento 1 (CE or EE) which facilitates efficient inventory, order and tracking info synchronization between ShipStream and OpenMage/Magento.
+This is an extension for OpenMage and Magento 1 (CE or EE) which facilitates efficient inventory, order and tracking info synchronization between OpenMage/Magento and the [ShipStream OpenMage/Magento Plugin](https://github.com/ShipStream/plugin-openmage).
 This extension will have no effect until the corresponding plugin subscription has been configured in ShipStream.

 ### What functionality does this extension add to my OpenMage/Magento store?